Our Backyard - Our Playground

 - Bring water, especially for longer trails, climbs and open barrens.

-- Bring insect repellant.
+- Bring insect repellent.
 Black flies and mosquitoes are common all summer.